DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Overview

-The Grid component allows to reorder grid columns using the drag-and-drop feature.
+The Grid component allows reordering grid columns using the drag-and-drop feature.

 ## Plugin List